-- A research tool to identify patient-specific immunogenic mutations in tumors.
+- A research tool to identify patient-specific immunogenic mutations in the tumor.

-- Personalized TCR engineered T cells target tumor cells and spare normal tissues.
-This therapy has no tissue toxicities comparing to traditional chemotherapy and radiotherapy.
+- Personalized mutation-specific T cells recognize mutations harboring tumor cells only and spare normal tissues.
+This therapy has no tissue toxicities comparing to traditional chemotherapy and radiotherapy;

-- The infusion of a highly pure population of these T cells expressing mutation-specific TCRs may maximize therapy and result in regression of all target lesions.
+- The infusion of a highly pure population of these mutation-specific T cells may maximize therapy and result in regression of all target lesions.